dhicks6345789/application-starter/README.md

 When a user logs in to a Windows computer for the first time they will be presented with the standard authorise-Google-Drive-for-this-machine dialog.
 They won't be able to proceed until they get Google Drive set up.
 If this is the first time a new user has logged in to any machine they will have a "Desktop" folder created in their "My Drive" section.
 Logging on to other machines, they should see the exact same desktop contents (although, typically, Windows re-arranges items on different desktops, especially if the screen resolution is different).

 This project has been tested with the [Google Credential Provider for Windows](https://support.google.com/a/answer/9250996?hl=en) - a user should be able to log into Windows with their Google credentials and straight away be presented with the authorisation dialog to allow Google Drive access as well, credentials from the login should be passed through to Chrome.

+Again, before you install anything, this project is intended for administrators of fleets of devices - this project is something you install on a test device of some kind, not on your or someone else's mission-critical personal workstation.
+It doesn't carry out any mass moving or deleting of files, but it does change the way your computer starts up, so you might be left with a blank screen on login (if you do find that, hitting ctrl-alt-delete should bring up a dialog that allows you to get a desktop environment going).

 ### One-Line Command
 Open a command prompt as administrator and run the following line: